Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Top 10 correlated variables are visualized against SalePrice using appropriate plots.

-* **User Story** - As a data analyst, I want to clean missing values and format data types correctly, so that my dataset is ready for modeling.
+* **User Story** - As a data analyst, I want to clean missing values and format data types correctly, so that my dataset is ready for modeling. **Business Requirement 2**

     * Acceptance Criteria: